multimedia-workforce/summary-gen/README.md

 ## Installation

+> **Note**: Setting up an OpenAI instance can be skipped, I configured a `deepseek-r1:14b` instance on http://engelbert.ip-ddns.com:80

 The recommended approach is running the meeting summary tool as a docker compose project.
 When using the docker compose project, the only thing that needs to be configured is the OpenAI instance that will be used for the summary generation.
 This can be configured inside the [compose.yaml](./compose.yaml) by altering the `backend` service:

 ```yaml